Tools and Materials

 Step 1: Reattach the Drywall to the Stud

-Drive a drywall screw 1-1/2 inches above the popped nail head into the stud to reattach the drywall to the stud.
-Sink the screw head just below the surface of the drywall so it can be covered with spackling compound.
+Drive a drywall screw 1-1/2 inches above the popped nailhead into the stud to reattach the drywall to the stud.
+Sink the screw head just below the surface of the drywall so you can cover it with spackling compound.

 Step 2: Drive in the Popped Nail

-Use a hammer to drive in the popped nail.
+Use a hammer to drive in the popped nailhead.

 Step 3: Cover, Sand and Smooth